Biochemist Maxine Frank Singer receives National Medal of Science

 At the Carnegie Institution, Singer created the Carnegie Academy for Science Education, which trains elementary school teachers in science.
 Reflecting her concern about the lack of women and members of racial minorities in scientific fields, she also created a weekend science school for elementary-age students.
 Among her other accomplishments at Carnegie was a $50 million capital campaign that financed Carnegie's participation in the building of two giant optical telescopes at the Institution's campus in Chile as well as other capital improvement projects.

 Singer has served on the boards of the Whitehead Institute, Johnson & Johnson, Yale, and the Weizmann Institute of Science in Rehovot, Israel.
 Singer was elected to the National Academy of Science in 1979 and to the Pontifical Academy of Science in 1986.
-She retired from Carnegie in 2002.
+She retired from Carnegie in 2002 after 14 years of service.